-Note: Figures do not include those unaware of their HIV infection of those who tested HIV positive solely through an anonymous HIV test.
-Cases diagnosed at the Texas Department of Criminal Justice System are not attributed to a geographic area.
+Note: Figures do not include those unaware of their HIV infection or those who tested HIV positive solely through an anonymous HIV test.

 PUBLIC HOUSING RESIDENTS

 Public housing authorities administer a variety of programs for low-income families, the elderly and persons with disabilities.
 These programs range from public housing construction and rehabilitation to Section 8 Housing Choice Voucher (HCV) administration.
 Section 8 HCV allows very low-income families to choose and lease or purchase safe, decent and affordable privately-owned rental housing (HUD, n.d.
 2).
 Public housing residents often have low educational attainment, poor mental and physical health and limited access to social networks that facilitate job access and physical isolation from opportunity (Urban Institute, 2013).
 The number of public housing authority units can be found below.